§ 90-322. Procedures for natural death in the absence of a declaration.

 (4) Repealed by Session Laws 2007-502, s.
 12, effective October 1, 2007.

 then, life-prolonging measures may be withheld or discontinued in accordance with subsection (b) of this section.

 (b) If a person's condition has been determined to meet the conditions set forth in subsection (a) of this section and no instrument has been executed as provided in G.S.
 90-321, then life-prolonging measures may be withheld or discontinued upon the direction and under the supervision of the attending physician with the concurrence of the following persons, in the order indicated:

-(3) An attorney-in-fact, with powers to make health care decisions for the patient, appointed by the patient pursuant to Article 1 or Article 2 of Chapter 32A of the General Statutes, to the extent of the authority granted;
+(3) An agent, with powers to make health care decisions for the patient, appointed by the patient pursuant to Chapter 32C of the General Statutes, to the extent of the authority granted.

-(6) A majority of the patient's reasonably available siblings who are at least 18 years of age; or
+(6) A majority of the patient's reasonably available siblings who are at least 18 years of age.

 (7) An individual who has an established relationship with the patient, who is acting in good faith on behalf of the patient, and who can reliably convey the patient's wishes.